darioncassel/sok-differential-testing/index.md

 ##### 5. Oracle Specification

-Since there is no single reference implementation the oracle specification is N/A.
+Since there is no single reference implementation, the SUT is a collection of implementations, it is not possible to classify the oracle specification is either manually-determined or automatically-generated.
+Thus, the oracle specification will be listed as N/A.

 ##### 6. Exit Criteria

 The exit criteria is *exhaustion*.
-Once all of the test case data was exhausted, the testing ended.
+Once all of the generated test case data was exhausted, the testing ended.
+It should be noted that there is a high theoretical ceiling for how much test data could be generated so it is technically possible for this method to reach coverage, at least of the certificate validation sub-system, however the issue is that the coverage is in no way measured and thus it is not possible to assess when it has been reached.

 *Dynamic Testing Properties*

 ##### 1. Type

 This methodology uses *mutation-based fuzzing* wherein a sample of input data is permuted to form new test cases.
+Specifically, the authors use a set of valid X.509 certificates and then permute them separating them into pieces and randomly combining those pieces.

 ##### 2. In-test Accessibility